-• Leave the bus only at your designated bus stop, unless prior written permission is obtained from your principal(or their designee) and provided to the bus driver.

-Go to a point approximately 10 (ten) feet ahead of the bus and wait for the driver to signal you before crossing the road if you live on the opposite side of the road from the bus stop.
-Never cross behind a stopped school bus.
+- Leave the bus only at your designated bus stop, unless prior written permission is obtained from your principal (or their designee) and provided to the bus driver. - Go to a point approximately 10 (ten) feet ahead of the bus and wait for the driver to signal you before crossing the road if you live on the opposite side of the road from the bus stop. - Never cross behind a stopped school bus.

-ADMINISTRATOR RESPONSIBILITIES (Not a complete list; for additional information refer to the district website) Each school level administrator have the responsibility for the following but are not limited to:
+ADMINISTRATOR RESPONSIBILITIES (Not a complete list; for additional information refer to the district website) Each school-level administrator has the responsibility for the following but not limited to:

-- Serve as chief administrator - Participate in, supervises and coordinates the planning, development, and operation of the total school. - Provide general and specific supervision over the total school program and over school assigned personnel. - Formulate for an effective system for board review and approval, the polices, directives, and procedures to promote and improve instructional programs. - Provide and disseminate such information that is needed to keep the Superintendent, the Mercer County Board of Education, the school staff, and the general public informed of progress and programs. - Formulate and enforce rules of discipline.
-Involve students, staff, and community in the formulation and review of such rules and regulations. - Provide an orientation program for new teachers and staff assigned to his/her building. - Plan and implement safety programs and holds regular drills pertaining to fire, tornado, and other hazards as required by law.

-- Provide a system for the notification of parents concerning student discipline, health, or academic issues. - Notify the Harrodsburg/Mercer County Law Enforcement as necessary to protect the safety, health and welfare of students and staff. - Comply with the Individuals with Disabilities Education Act (IDEA), Section 504 and applicable Kentucky procedural safeguards for discipline of students with disabilities. - Make reasonable efforts to meet with parents/guardians and giving consideration to their input.
+- Serve as chief administrator - Participate in, supervises, and coordinates the planning, development, and operation of the total school. - Provide general and specific supervision over the total school program and school-assigned personnel. - Formulate an effective system for board review and approval, the policies, directives, and procedures to promote and improve instructional programs. - Provide and disseminate such information that is needed to keep the Superintendent, the Mercer County Board of Education, the school staff, and the general public informed of progress and programs. - Formulate and enforce rules of discipline.
+Involve students, staff, and the community in the formulation and review of such rules and regulations. - Provide an orientation program for new teachers and staff assigned to his/her building. - Plan and implement safety programs and hold regular drills on fire, tornado, and other hazards as required by law. - Provide a system for the notification of parents concerning student discipline, health, or academic issues. - Notify the Harrodsburg/Mercer County Law Enforcement as necessary to protect the safety, health, and welfare of students and staff. - Comply with the Individuals with Disabilities Education Act (IDEA), Section 504, and applicable Kentucky procedural safeguards for the discipline of students with disabilities.

+• Make reasonable efforts to meet with parents/guardians and consider their input.